David Schultz (professional wrestler)

-David Schultz (born June 1, 1955) is an American former professional wrestler.
-He competed in North American regional promotions Stampede Wrestling, the National Wrestling Alliance, and the American Wrestling Association in the late 1970s and early 1980s.
+David Schultz (born June 1, 1955) is an American retired professional wrestler.
+Nicknamed "Dr. D", he competed in North American regional promotions Stampede Wrestling, the National Wrestling Alliance, and the American Wrestling Association in the late 1970s and early 1980s.
 During his short stint in the World Wrestling Federation in 1984, he gained notoriety by assaulting 20/20 reporter John Stossel during a report on the legitimacy of professional wrestling.

 Professional wrestling career

-Early career
+Early career (1974–1980)

 Trained by Herb Welch, Schultz began wrestling in NWA Mid-America during the mid-1970s eventually teaming with Roger Kirby to defeat Bill Dundee and Big Bad John for the NWA Mid-America Tag Team Championship in May 1976.
-He would also team with Bill Ash to win the NWA Mid-America Tag Team Championship before losing the titles to George Gulas and Gorgeous George, Jr. later that year.
+He would also team with Bill Ash to win the NWA Mid-America Tag Team Championship before losing the titles to George Gulas and Gorgeous George Jr. later that year.

-While in the Maritimes, he also defeated Terry Sawyer for the Canadian Heavyweight Championship in Halifax, Nova Scotia on August 9, 1977.
+While in the Maritimes, Schultz defeated Terry Sawyer for the Canadian Heavyweight Championship in Halifax, Nova Scotia on August 9, 1977.
 Feuding with Sawyer over the title, he would briefly lose the title back to Sawyer before regaining it on August 13 and remained champion until the title became inactive before the end of the year.

+From September to October 1978, Schultz toured Japan with International Wrestling Enterprise as part of its "Dynamite Series".
+His matches on this tour included a cage match against Katsuzo Oiyama in Isehara, Kanagawa and a handful of matches against Animal Hamaguchi that ended in double count-outs or disqualifications.
+During the tour, he teamed on several occasions with Ox Baker.

-Although losing to Bob Armstrong in a match for the NWA Southeastern Heavyweight Championship in 1978, he later regained the title the following year feuding over the title with Ron Slinker in mid-1979.
+Although losing to Bob Armstrong in a match for the NWA Southeastern Heavyweight Championship in 1978, Schultz later regained the title the following year feuding over the title with Ron Slinker in mid-1979.
 Teaming with Dennis Condrey, the two later won the NWA Southeast Tag Team Championship after defeating Dick Slater and Paul Orndorff in November 1979 and successfully defended the titles for several months before the title was held up during a match against Mike Stallings and The Matador on February 3, 1980, and lost the titles to them in a rematch a week later.